DORA: Exploring Outlier Representations in Deep Neural Networks

 For any two representations $f_i, f_j \in \mathcal{F}$, we define their \textit{pair-wise} representation activation vectors (RAVs) $r_{ij}, r_{ji}$ as:

 In addition, for each neural representation $f_i\in \mathcal{F}$, we define the corresponding \textit{layer-wise} RAV as follows:

 \end{definition}

-The concept behind RAVs is to capture how one representation's n-AMS are perceived by another.
-To achieve this, we gather $n$ n-AMS for each representation within the layer, then use the model to infer them and collect activations across the representations from the layer and average the embeddings.
-While pair-wise RAVs encode information about how two neural representations respond to each other's stimuli, layer-wise RAVs utilize all representations in the layer as descriptors.
-The angle between RAVs can serve as a measure of the semantic similarity between representations.
-If two representations encode similar concepts, their n-AMS will probably be visually similar, resulting in colinear RAVs, since both representations will be activated by each other's n-AMS.
-Conversely, if the representations encode different concepts, their n-AMS will successively depict different concepts, resulting in the orthogonality of RAVs.
+Intuitively, the idea behind RAVs is to capture how one representation's n-AMS are perceived by other representations.
+RAVs capture the direction of n-AMS signals within two-dimensional vectors when dealing with pair-wise vectors, encoding the information about how two neural representations respond to each other's stimuli.
+In the layer-wise case, the vectors are $k$-dimensional, utilizing all representations within the layer as descriptors.
+In practice, to compute RAVs, $n$ n-AMS are gathered for each representation within the layer, inferenced by the model.
+Then, activations across the representations from the layer are collected and averaged.